Flexible Teaching Strategies

 - Record short videos as a replacement for readings.

-Whole-class discussions can be challenging when students might not all have the same level of access.
-In all of these cases, consider establishing ground rules for discussion and interaction in your course and be sure that you define your expectations for participation.
+Whole-class discussions can be challenging in remote or mixed-mode settings.
+Establish ground rules for discussion and interaction in your course, perhaps incorporating student input, and be sure that you define your expectations for participation.